JoanMburu/phase-0-html-lists-lab/README.md

 Open `index.html` in your browser.

 Let's say we wanted to list out the ingredients required for making a grilled cheese sandwich.
-The ingredients are: `2 slices of bread`, `4 slices of cheese`, `1 tbsp of butter`.
+The ingredients are: `2 slices of bread`, `4 slices of cheese', `1 tbsp of butter`.

 For the first part of this challenge, in `index.html`, create an unordered list